Afghanistan searches for answers to deadly hotel attack

 Many details of what happened in the attack, which began at around 9 p.m. on Saturday and was not suppressed until the following day, remain unclear.

 According to the official toll, at least 20 people were killed, including 13 foreigners, many of them air crew of Kam Air.
-The airline is one of a handful of Afghan companies that provide links between major cities in a country where travel by road is often dangerous and unreliable.
+The airline is one of a handful of Afghan companies that provide links between major cities.
+Travel by road is often dangerous and unreliable.

-One of the most deadly attacks on foreigners in Afghanistan in years may raise questions over the willingness of expatriate technical specialists to work for Afghan companies who cannot provide the high levels of security provided by the United Nations or embassies.
+One of the most deadly attacks on foreigners in Afghanistan in years could discourage expatriate technical specialists from working for Afghan companies who cannot provide the high levels of security provided by the United Nations or embassies.

 “They were first killing Westerners and then laughing at the dead,” said Vassilis Vassileiou, a Greek Kam Air pilot.